Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 gives you is,
 you achieve some compatibility between sync and async code.

-Normally, sync and async code is not compatible: if you need to support both sync and async I/O, you have to write two separate libraries. greenlet can solve this.
+Normally, sync and async code are not compatible: if you need to support both sync and async I/O, you have to write two separate libraries. greenlet can solve this.
 In fact, you can have the same code, being able to use async or blocking I/O, depending on a